The dynamical degree of billiards in an algebraic curve: The invariant form

 (2) Proof of $r$-invariance.
 First, assume $C$ is reduced; the general argument may then be done componentwise, since the claim is local.
+By a change of coordinates in $O_2(k)$, we may assume that $C$ has no lines of slope $0$.
 Let $R|_{C \times Q}$ be the relation of Definition \ref{def_reflection_relation}.
 We claim that $\omega|_{C \times Q}$ is $R|_{C \times Q}$-invariant.
 Let

 be the two projections, and define

 We claim that $\tilde{\omega} = 0$.

 Let $C_0 \subset \PP^2$ be cut out by the affine equation $F(x_0, x_1) = 0$.
 Then, on $R|_{C \times Q}$, the following affine equations hold.